MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/genome_assembly.rst

 ================     =====================================================================================================

-3. **Genome Quality Assesment**.
+3. **Assembly Quality Control**.
 Following assembly, we generate assembly statistics using assembly-stats, and filter out scaffolds that are < 500 bp in length.
 The script we use for contig/scaffold filtering can be found here: :download:`contig_filter.py<../scripts/contig_filter.py>`.
 Alternatively, the metrics to evaluate genome quality can be also calculated using QUAST_.
 The output will contain information on the number of contigs, the largest contig, total length of the assembly, GC%, N50, L50 and others.
 If reference genome assembly is available, QUAST_ will also assess misassemblies and try to categorize them.

 .. note::